uanderson/bj21/README.md

-# Welcome

-Welcome to our super cool version of the classic Blackjack game! 🎉
+# Welcome to our super cool version of the classic Blackjack game! 🎉

-Grab your friends and get ready for some multiplayer fun because this game lets multiple players join in on the action at the same time.
+Whether you're flying solo or grabbing some friends, get ready for some Blackjack fun!
+This game lets multiple players join in on the action at the same time.
 Currently, we've got a limited number of seats, so it's first-come, first-served.
 Just a heads up, though: we're not quite ready for multiple games happening at once... but who knows what the future holds?

 We're keeping it simple with our tech stack.
-For the front-end, we're rocking vanilla web components?
+For the front-end, we're rocking vanilla web components.
 On the back-end, we've got Node.js with Express, handling all the heavy lifting.

 So, shuffle up, deal the cards, and may the best hand win! 🃏✨